raphtael/persoonia_radiocarbon_data_and_Rcode/README.md

-# Radiocarbon dating of Persoonia arborea
+# Radiocarbon dating of *Persoonia arborea*

-This repository contains R scripts and data to reproduce the analyses and figures from the manuscript "Dendroecology and radiocarbon show pulse recruitment after fire and persistence under logging in Persoonia arborea".
+This repository contains R scripts and data to reproduce the analyses and figures from the manuscript "Dendroecology and radiocarbon show pulse recruitment after fire and persistence under logging in *Persoonia arborea*".

 ## R scripts